Allagoptera

-Allagoptera is a monoecious genus of flowering plant in the palm family found in South America consisting of 5 accepted species.
+Allagoptera is a monoecious genus of flowering plant in the palm family.
+It is native to South America and has five accepted species.
 Compared to other genera within the Cocoseae Allagoptera is described as particularly specialized.
 The genus name is a Greek combination of "change" and "feather", describing the full leaf; it was formerly named Diplothemium.

 Description

 Allagoptera produces very short or acaulescent trunks and in cases where the trunk grows erect it often makes a downward turn leaving the crown below the trunk-base.
 The trunks in Allagoptera are among the few in the palm family which tend to bifurcate, producing multiple heads per unit.
 The pinnate leaves are gently arching to 2 m and are carried on long, slender petioles which are adaxially channeled.
 The single-fold leaflets are regularly or irregularly arranged on the rachis each protruding into a different plane, creating a plumose leaf.
 The unusual spicate inflorescence emerges from within the leaf-crown carrying the pistilate flowers basally with the staminate flowers growing distally.
 The single-seeded fruit is yellow to brown, growing in crowded clusters.